21 ways to get free food

 Allotments are great for the committed, but these can be scarce in some areas and normally involve costs.
 Although, sharing an allotment with friends or flatmates can work out quite cheaply.

-If you don't have either of these things, even just a simple window box can play host to all kinds of herbs and salad greens.
+If you don't have either of these things, even a simple window box can play host to all kinds of herbs and salad greens.

 And, if you're feeling adventurous, you could even craft a small potato patch from a dustbin filled with compost.
-Did you know that if you plant a single potato in there, multiple potatoes will grow from it?
+Did you know that if you plant a single potato in there, multiple potatoes could grow from it?

 If you think you're up for the challenge, check out our guide to growing your own fruit and vegetables.

-15. Go foraging for food
+Go foraging for food

 The top chefs do it, so why can't we?
 Foraging is something you can do year-round by picking and collecting foods that are in season.